 - Health throughout the life course

-- The economics of the social determinants of health and health inequalities
+- The economic impact of health and disease

 - Health and the living environment

 - The social determinants and the healthcare system

 - Embedded Multimedia

 - Podcasting/Lecture capture

 - Web links

 - Study guide